chef/chef-web-docs/README.md

 Any content included in the release notes Markdown file will be included at the top of the page and the release notes will be appended below.

+## Documentation Snapshots

+The previous scoped doc sets that were found on [docs.chef.io](https://docs.chef.io/release/) are no longer available in this repo.
+Instead, those doc sets are located at [Chef Docs Archive](https://docs-archive.chef.io/).
+The index page on the docs archive site provides links to them.
+The doc sets retain their unique left nav and can be used to view content at a particular point in time for a given release.
+In the future, snapshots will be added for major releases of products/projects or for products/projects/components that are no longer supported.

+## Archive of pre-2016 commit history

+The commit history of this repo before February 12, 2016 has been archived to the [chef-web-docs-2016 repo](https://github.com/chef-boneyard/chef-web-docs-2016) to save space.
+No changes to the archive repo will be merged; it's just for historical purposes.

 ## Sending Feedback

 We love getting feedback.
 You can use: